RSS-Engineering/terraform/docs/modules/kms_secrets.md

 Storing secrets in SecretsManager is as easy as providing `secretsmanager_key` that will be used to reference them at run-time.

+### Storing secrets in SSM Parameter Store

+If you provide the `ssm_parameter_prefix` argument to the module, the secrets will be saved to SSM Parameter Store with the given prefix, using `key` as the name.

 ## Argument Reference

 ---